A Brief History of Ancient Nazca

 The Nazca Lines

 Outside of Cahuachi there are cryptic geoglyphs, known as the Nazca Lines, that can only be seen from hundreds of feet in the air.
 They weren’t discovered in the modern era until the 1920s when airlines flew over and noticed them.
-The Nazca created these lines by removing a layer of rock and dirt, most likely by tying rope between two posts, drawing guidelines for themselves.
-The remnants of these posts have been discovered, confirming this theory, however their method for creating such large drawings with precise measurements is still somewhat of a mystery.
+The Nazca created these lines by removing a layer of rock and dirt, most likely by tying a rope between two posts and drawing guidelines for themselves.
+The remnants of these posts have been discovered, confirming this theory however, their method for creating such large drawings with precise measurements is still somewhat of a mystery.